AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/overview/installation/index.md

 i: block
 ---

+### What are you installing?

+Add a description here.
+Readers need to understand that the installation installs devd, cond, logd, appd, gatewayd, bt_gatewayd, zb_gatewayd, multi-gatewayd.

+They also need to understand that all the apps are renamed to appd.

+### Preparation

 Before you install the [Ayla Dynamic Gateway Agent](https://github.com/AylaNetworks/device_linux_gw_public) on your Raspberry Pi, complete the following steps:

 1. Create an Ayla account.